behu-kea/python-basics/lectures/week-50.md

 - 8.2.2
 - 8.5.1
 - 8.5.2
 - Create a game where two users put in their names.
-Now two dice are rolled, the user with the highest number wins.
+Now two dice are rolled, the user with the highest number wins